Japan urges more chip tie-ups with Taiwan at trade talks - NewsBreak

 The Taiwan-Japan Economic and Trade Conference has typically been held in Taiwan or Japan each year, but because of the pandemic, the two sides met virtually this week.

-TSMC, the world's largest contract chipmaker, announced last year that it would set up a research and developmentcentre in Japan, as well as a $7 billion chip plant with Sony Group.
+TSMC, the world's largest contract chipmaker, announced last year that it would set up a research and development here in Japan, as well as a $7 billion chip plant here with Sony Group.

 Tech powerhouse Taiwan is at the forefront of efforts to resolve a shortage of chips that has hampered auto production lines and affected consumer electronics makers around the world.